SelectUSA/events/events/_posts/2016-09-07-trade-winds-latin-america.md

 The [Trade Winds-Latin America Business Development Conference and Trade Mission](http://2016.export.gov/tradewinds/), hosted by the U.S. Commercial Service, gives U.S. companies the opportunity to explore seven South American markets: Argentina; Bolivia; Chile; Mexico; Paraguay; Peru; and Uruguay.
 This year, U.S. economic development organizations (EDOs)  will have the opportunity to connect with business leaders, government  officials, and global investors in Santiago, Chile at the Trade Winds-Latin America Business Forum.

-EDOs are also welcome to attend optional trade mission stops in the other six markets.

 ![Contact/Information](http://google.github.io/material-design-icons/action/svg/design/ic_speaker_notes_24px.svg "Contact/Information") For more information, please contact Commercial Specialist, Veronica Pinto ([veronica.pinto@trade.gov](mailto:veronica.pinto@trade.gov)).

 ---